Hair Labs · Science Series

 Takeaways for humans.

-In this study, Luteolin helped preserve the 'stem-cell bank' responsible for hair pigment by reducing oxidative stress and maintaining the survival signals that keep pigment cells active.
+In this lab model, Luteolin helped preserve the pigment “stem-cell bank” by lowering oxidative stress and keeping the follicle environment more supportive for pigment renewal.

-The same endothelin-based pathway exists in human hair follicles, suggesting that this mechanism likely operates in people as well.
+The core building blocks of this system exist in human follicles too, which makes Luteolin a plausible candidate.
 Luteolin was the only compound in the study that effectively protected this system, helping pigment stem cells resist stress and continue producing colour.
 Confirming its full potential in humans requires well-designed clinical research.